CarlGao4/Demucs-Gui/usage.md

 If you have chosen a remote model and are using it for the first time, it will be downloaded automatically.
 During this period of time, there will be no outputs and the whole window will be frozen.
 Please be patient.

+From 1.1a1, download progress will be shown on the status bar.

 ### The application triggers my antivirus software

 Demucs GUI is packed with PyInstaller.
 All softwares packed with PyInstaller uses similar bootloader with different payloads.
 Once a new version of PyInstaller is released, countless developers will package their softwares with the latest version and distribute them.
 This may be seen as a virus as viruses can hide themselves in normal softwares, which contains different payloads but the same bootloader and spread all around the world.